johnvenn/openenclave/docs/DesignDocs/Protected_Code_Loader_Proposal.md

 provides an encryption tool to encrypt the ELF file before the encalve image gets signed.
 User should deliver an encryption key to the encryption tool for encrypting.

+In enclave make file, the enclave should link to a static lib "liboepcl.a", and then using oeenrypt tool to encrypt the enclave image right before signing process.
 **** TO be done****
 add encryption command line here